home

 Ember API Documentation

 To get started, choose a project (Ember or Ember Data) and a version from the dropdown menu.
 Ember has core methods used in any app, while Ember Data has documentation of the built-in library for making requests to a back end.
 If you're looking for documentation of the command line tool used to generate files, build your app, and more, visit ember-cli.
-The latest testing API is available at ember-test-helpers.

 Commonly searched-for documentation